grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* needs a new name, maybe Zag something?
 		* less asian,
 		* different distinction for dialog
+		* Sturmey smokes big cigars or a pipe
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles